krangelov/daison/doc/tutorial.md

 # The Daison Tutorial

 Daison (DAta lISt comprehensiON) is a database where the data management language is Haskell instead of SQL.
-The main idea is that instead of SELECT statements, you use Haskell's List Comprehensions as generalized to monads by using the Monad Comprehension extension.
-The other benefit is that the database can store any serializable data type defined Haskell, this avoids the need to convert between Haskell types and SQL types for every query.
+The main idea is that instead of SELECT statements, you use Haskell's List Comprehensions generalized to monads by using the Monad Comprehension extension.
+The other benefit is that the database can store any serializable data type defined in Haskell.
+This avoids the need to convert between Haskell types and SQL types for every query.
 An added benefit is that Daison naturally supports algebraic data types which is problematic in relational databases.

 The backend storage is SQLite from which I have stripped all SQL related features.
 The result is a simple key-value storage,  on top of which there is a Haskell API which replaces the SQL language.
 This gives us the efficiency and the reliability of an established database, but without the intermediatry of the SQL interpreter.

-The following tutorial will introduce how to perform different operations in Daison, sometimes with comparison with SQL.
+The following tutorial will introduce how to perform different operations in Daison, sometimes in comparison with SQL.

 ## Opening and closing a database

-Open and closing a database is simply:
+Opening and closing a database is simply:
 ```haskell
 main = do db <- openDB "student_database.db"
           closeDB db